5 Most Common HIPAA Privacy Violations

 4. Improper Filing and Disposing of Documents

-When using a paper filing system, it’s highly likely there will be some human error resulting in an employee incorrectly filing a patient’s record or accidentally getting rid of a document without first shredding it.
+When using a paper filing system, there will likely be some human error resulting in an employee incorrectly filing a patient’s record or accidentally getting rid of a document without first shredding it.
 Sometimes people just have a bad day or get distracted.
-Mistakes happen, but they happen more so with this system.
+Mistakes happen, but they happen more often with this system.

-Solution: Establish Policies and Procedures to ensure any ePHI or PII on paper is locked at night, or stored in secured disposal bins prior to shredding.
-Switch over to an electronic filing system or make sure everyone double and triple checks they correctly file and dispose of documents.
+Solution: Establish Policies and Procedures to ensure any ePHI or personally identifiable information (PII) on paper is locked at night or stored in secured disposal bins prior to shredding.
+Switch over to an electronic filing system or ensure everyone double and triple checks they correctly file and dispose of documents.

 5. Releasing Patient Information After the Authorization Period Expires